Here the answers to some frequently-asked questions about our graduate programs, particularly with respect to the admissions process.

-Technically, yes, but this option is generally discouraged because it deprives you of the opportunity to begin a multiple-semester series of courses from their intended starting point at the beginning of the first year.
+Technically, yes, but we strongly discourage it.
+Entering in spring deprives you of the opportunity to begin a multiple-semester series of courses from their intended starting point at the beginning of the first year.
 Promising applications for spring admission are typically transferred to the following fall.
 Spring admission is only considered in unusual circumstances, typically for students already at MSU.
-If you think your circumstances may be exceptional in a relevant sense, it's advisable to contact us in advance.
+If you think your circumstances may be exceptional in a relevant sense, it’s advisable to contact us in advance.

 No. We welcome students with their own funding, and it is definitely something that should be reported in the application.
 It will certainly not, however, guarantee admission into the program.
 Admission is based on intellectual merit.

-We have modern and suitably equipped laboratories in sociolinguistics, neuro- and psycholinguistics, and language acquisition.
+We have modern and suitably equipped laboratories in sociolinguistics, phonetics and phonology, neuro- and psycholinguistics, and language acquisition.
 This includes an electroencephalography (EEG) lab and access to various other contemporary tools of neurolinguistic investigation.
-More generally, we're located in a large recently-constructed building that affords comfortable facilities for everyday intellectual life.
+More generally, we’re located in a large recently-constructed building that affords comfortable facilities for everyday intellectual life.